Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Improving the Efficiency of SSAT via Latent Clustering-Based Data Reduction

 \subsection{Strategic Selection via Latent Clustering}

-\shortsection{PCS} To identify a small, critical subset of boundary-adjacent data points while accounting for computational efficiency and scalability, we first propose a straightforward approach, coined \emph{prediction confidence-based selection} (PCS), which makes use of the intermediate model $f_{\hat\theta}$ to compute a prediction confidence score for each unlabeled data point.
-The pseudocode for such a selection scheme is depicted in Algorithm \ref{alg:dataselection_confidence}.
-Initially, all the data points in $\mathcal{S}_u$ are sorted by their prediction confidence $\mathrm{Conf}(\cdot)$, with those exhibiting the lowest confidence scores being prioritized.
+\shortsection{PCS} To identify a core subset of boundary-adjacent points while accounting for computational efficiency, we first propose a straightforward approach, coined \emph{prediction confidence-based selection} (PCS), which makes use of the intermediate model $f_{\hat\theta}$ to compute a prediction confidence score for each unlabeled data point.
+Algorithm \ref{alg:dataselection_confidence} in Appendix \ref{append:alg} presents the pseudocode of this selection scheme.
+Initially, all the unlabeled data points in $\mathcal{S}_u$ are sorted by their prediction confidence $\mathrm{Conf}(\cdot)$, with those exhibiting the lowest confidence scores being prioritized.
 The underlying assumption is that data points with low confidence scores are more likely to lie near the model's decision boundary, making them ideal candidates for our selection.
 Note that the parameter $\beta\in[0,1]$ is introduced to balance the ratio between boundary and non-boundary points to avoid overfitting, which is used in all our proposed selection schemes.
 The reason for involving such a trade-off parameter will be further discussed in Section \ref{sec:hyperparameter tuning}.

 The biggest advantage of PCS is its high computational efficiency for ranking the unlabeled data.
 Note that for SSAT, we usually have an order-wise larger collection of unlabeled data than the original labeled dataset.
 Thus, an efficient selection scheme is desirable to avoid high computational overhead.
 Nevertheless, our experiments showed that using prediction confidence may not capture the underlying structure of the data well, leading to decreased robustness enhancement when incorporated in SSAT.
 We hypothesize that PCS overlooks the geometric relationships and distributional properties, which can be crucial for characterizing boundary-adjacent points.
 In addition, DNNs have been shown to be overconfident in their predictions \cite{guo2017calibration}, suggesting that prediction confidence scores returned by neural network models might be inherently biased.